 Parsley is one of the few herbs I do not preserve.
 It really doesn't taste good when dried.
-You can use the freezing method as described earlier with the other herbs in this series, however, I find that in our region large bunches of parsley are available in the grocery store at an affordable price.
+You can freeze chopped parsley in ice cube trays, however, I find that in our region large bunches of parsley are available in the grocery store at an affordable price.

 Cooking with Parsley

-When it comes to cooking with parsley I prefer Petroselinum crispum ' neapolitanum,' or Italian parsley.
-This is the flat leaf parsley, which has a stronger flavor than curly parsley.
+I prefer Petroselinum crispum ' neapolitanum,' or Italian parsley.
+This is a flat-leaf parsley not curly, which has a stronger flavor than curly parsley.
 It adds a freshness to many dishes such as soups, casseroles, sauces, and dressings.

 Chop the leaves and discard the stems.
 Like most herbs, obtaining the best flavor can be accomplished by adding it at the end of the cooking process.

 Lastly, this herb is also a good substitute for cilantro in recipes when someone has an allergy or aversion to cilantro.
 My husband is one of them and I often split a recipe and use parsley as a substitute for cilantro in salsas and other recipes.
 It works like a charm.